Motivation

 Legal

-PhyloNaP is released under the MIT License.
-The software is free to use for academic and commercial purposes.
+Released under the MIT License.
+Free to use for academic and commercial purposes.

 • Submitted sequences are processed temporarily